codearrangertoo/ollama-webui-docker/README.md

-# Ollama Docker Compose Setup with WebUI and Optional Cloudflare Access
+# Ollama Docker Compose Setup with WebUI and Remote Access via Cloudflare

 This Docker Compose configuration outlines a complete setup for running local AI models using Ollama with a web interface.
 It's designed to be accessible remotely, with an optional integration of Cloudflare for enhanced security and accessibility.
 The setup includes three main services: `webui`, `ollama`, and an optional `tunnel` for those opting for Cloudflare access.